 The plan aims to address the physical and psycho-social factors that may impact on the persistence of pain and its consequent disability.

-The Pain Management Unit also provides comprehensive support for cancer patients at the Royal Adelaide Hospital.
+The Pain Management Unit provides comprehensive support for cancer patients at the RAH.

 The unit provides offers and advice to other hospitals and health services across Adelaide, regional South Australia and the Northern Territory.